Meet Jane

 It was a gathering place for local parents (right across from Selborne Primary School), expats, and travellers worldwide, mostly European tourists.
 I remember being fascinated whenever an expat customer briefly described their origins.
 I knew I wanted to visit those places someday but didn’t know how then.

-After about a year and a half working, soon I enrolled at a university in East London (which made my parents proud and happy that I was at least staying close to family), but to be honest, they were probably worried that I would lose myself, as South Africa compared to other African countries has a repuation of “wild and free” culture (a bit similar to some Westren culture), especially for young people.
+After about a year and a half working, I soon enrolled at a university in East London (which made my parents proud and happy that I was at least staying close to family), but to be honest, they were probably worried that I would lose myself, as South Africa compared to other African countries has a reputation of “wild and free” culture (a bit similar to some Western cultures), especially for young people.

-While living and studying in South Africa, I participated in several activities and programs that forever changed my life.
+While living and studying in South Africa, I participated in several activities and programmes that forever changed my life.

 Dancing, volunteering at NGOs, and taking weekend road trips with friends to see the stunning Eastern Cape, to name just three.
 These experiences made me curious about the world, and I wanted to explore it and learn more.
-I lived and call South Africa home, as I’ve spent most of my 20s there, and the experiences have had a huge positive impact on my life today.
+Since then, I have lived and called South Africa home, as I’ve spent most of my 20s there, and the experiences have had a huge positive impact on my life today.

 But to be honest, though, I feel a sense of belonging towards South Africa, as I’ve had a few encounters where some Zambians would tell me I don’t look, speak, or behave like a Zambian, whatever that means.